ChaikaBogdan/memes2telegram/README.md

 - Any downloadable link for GIF/MP4/WEBM should also work.

 ## Supported commands:
+- `/start` - Outputs current running version of the bot
 - `/sword` - Get your daily sword measurement (knights only)
 - `/fortune` - Receive your daily fortune cookie
 - `/nsfw` - Send scroll-height curtain to hide NSFW content above